themangomago/nostr-cli/nostr-nips.md

 A relay may want to require clients to authenticate to access restricted resources.
 For example,

-  - A relay may request payment or other forms of whitelisting to publish events -- this can naÃ¯vely be achieved by limiting publication to events signed by the whitelisted key, but with this NIP they may choose to accept any events as long as they are published from an authenticated user;
+  - A relay may request payment or other forms of whitelisting to publish events -- this can naïvely be achieved by limiting publication to events signed by the whitelisted key, but with this NIP they may choose to accept any events as long as they are published from an authenticated user;
   - A relay may limit access to `kind: 4` DMs to only the parties involved in the chat exchange, and for that it may require authentication